lorin/resilience-engineering/intro.md

 # Resilience engineering: Where do I start?

 This an introductory guide to readings in *resilience engineering*, aimed at software engineers.

+For an FAQ style introduction to resilience engineering, see [resilience-for-software](https://github.com/res-eng/resilience-for-software).

 Key papers are organized into themes:

 * [What is resilience?](#what-is-resilience)